 Berkeley, CA 94703

 On Mondays, Wednesdays and Fridays from 9 a.m.-1 p.m., Giocare Play Spot offers parents the ability to use their workspace while their kids play in the on-site playroom.
 Kids will enjoy activities, organized play and music and movement while parents can work using the high-speed WiFi, laser printer, charging station, office supplies, coffee and tea, plus the ability to work uninterrupted and without worry, as the kids are just a room away.
 The daily rate is $45, and the monthly rate is $250.

 655 6th Ave. (corner of 18th)

-Part childcare center, part co-working space Two Birds does exactly what the name suggests, allowing working parents to check two boxes off their daily list at once.
+Part childcare center, part co-working space, Two Birds does exactly what the name suggests, allowing working parents to check two boxes off their daily list at once.
 While the space is designed to give working parents a workplace they can bring their kids to, each component also stands on its own.
-In other words, you can use the co-working space without bringing your tots along and vice versa you can enroll your kids in the childcare side, which is Reggio-Emilia inspired, without utilizing the workspace.
+In other words, you can use the co-working space without bringing your tots along and vice versa you can enroll your kids on the childcare side, which is Reggio-Emilia inspired, without utilizing the workspace.
 This unique set up gives parents several options to meet flexible schedules.
 Two Birds also features a nursing lounge and has future plans to offer events and workshops on working parenting.

 Good to know: Two Birds accepts kids from birth to five-years-old and offers several memberships to fit your hours and needs.